 Oatmeal Breakfast Casserole with Blueberries, Maple & Almonds is packed with flavour and nutrition.
 This can easily be made gluten and dairy free too.

 Rise and shine.
 Time to get up!!
 When the alarm clock goes off, do you jump out of bed?
 Do you hit the “snooze” button?
+What if you had some oatmeal breakfast donuts waiting for you, would that get you out of bed?

 I will be the first one to admit I am NOT a morning person.
 Well, let’s say before 8:00 a.m.
 Yes, I am up much earlier than that, but my brain doesn’t function till I’ve had my morning coffee (or two).